Questions about the National Indian Education Study (NIES)

 Since 1988, the National Assessment Governing Board has been responsible for selecting the subject areas to be assessed.
 Furthermore, the Governing Board oversees development of the frameworks that underlie the assessments and the specifications that guide the development of the assessment instruments.
 The framework for each subject area is determined through a collaborative development process that involves teachers, curriculum specialists, subject-matter specialists, school administrators, parents, and members of the general public.

 NAEP questions are based on content frameworks developed by the Governing Board.
 NAEP asks both multiple-choice and open-ended questions in all assessments.
 After each assessment, a number of NAEP questions are released to the public.
 Questions released from the mathematics and reading assessments are available in the NAEP Questions Tool.
 The tool also provides the percentage of students who answered each question correctly, the content classification, the scoring guide for open-ended questions, and sample student responses.

 NAEP collects information that serves to fulfill reporting requirements of federal legislation and to provide a context for reporting student performance.
-The legislation requires that, whenever feasible, NAEP include information on special groups such as race/ethnicity, students eligible for the National School Lunch Program, gender, students with disabilities, and English language learners.
-View the NAEP background questionnaires.
+The legislation requires that, whenever feasible, NAEP include information on special student groups such as race and ethnicity, students eligible for the National School Lunch Program, gender, students with disabilities, and English language learners.
+View the NAEP survey questionnaires.

 NAEP assesses students in grades 4, 8, and 12 attending all types of schools (public and nonpublic).
 NAEP selects a stratified random sample across the country in each grade.
 NAEP has always endeavored to assess all students selected as a part of its sampling process, including students who are classified by their schools as students with disabilities and/or English language learners.
 Some students may participate with testing accommodations.
 Find out more about the NAEP policy of inclusion.